-We use it as a camping gear (whether as a tent or as a bed, RV cover, or a temporary shelter especially when it’s raining or snowing.
+We use it as camping gear, whether as a tent or as a bed, RV cover, or a temporary shelter especially when it’s raining or snowing.
 Because it has so many uses, the tarp is one of the items you should have at home or in your car.
 You never know when you will need a good quality tarp.

 But how to choose the best tarps that are worth your money?
 You need to consider quality, tarp type, size, ease of use and color before buying.